-✓ FOURTH WORKSHOP FOR STUDENTS: Active listening Workshop title: Active listening Aim of the workshop: The aim of the workshop is for students to learn listening techniques and to know how to recognize disruptive factors in communication.
-Outcomes: The student will know how to recognize when someone is listening to him.
-The student will know how to recognize when the interlocutor is not actively listening to him.
-Working methods: Students sit in a circle and communicate with each other according to the instructions and exercises from the workshop Required resources: - Associates: Class teacher and pedagogue Duration: One class period
+WORKSHOP FOR STUDENTS: Active listening

+Workshop title: Active listening

+The aim of the workshop is for students to learn

+Aim of the workshop: listening techniques and to know how to recognize

+disruptive factors in communication.

+The student will know how to recognize when

+Outcomes: someone is listening to him.

+The student will know how to recognize when the

+interlocutor is not actively listening to him.

+Working methods: Talk, demonstration

+Required resources: -

+Associates: Class teacher and pedagogue

+Duration: One class period